 What is an Emergency Stop System?

-Emergency Stop Safety Systems can comprise an automated system, a remote system and manually operated systems.
+Emergency Stop Safety Systems can be comprised of an automated system, a remote system and a manually operated systems.

 A manually operated emergency stop or E-Stop is a device or system to stop and interrupt system power for

 shutting down an operating system and / or vehicle-system electronics. (ceasing activity

 This is sometimes dubbed the "Kill Switch", as it abruptly stops the system quickly, not a graceful shutdown.

 The most basic parts of an E-Stop system

 are the power supply, a load and an On / Off switch or connection.